 Taking care of your implant is not hard, but you have to be consistent.
 By spending just a few extra minutes a day on your cleaning, you can make sure your smile stays great for a long time.

-If you have questions about your implant, or if it has been more than six months since your last cleaning, give us a call.
-We would love to see you and make sure everything looks perfect.
+If you have questions about your implant, or if it has been more than six months since your last cleaning, schedule a professional evaluation to ensure your implant remains healthy.
 At Fremont Star Dental, we are here to help you protect the smile you worked so hard to get.